MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 :::image type="content" source="../../assets/images/manage-apps-allow.png" alt-text="Screenshot shows the Allow option for the app blocked by publisher." lightbox="../../assets/images/manage-apps-allow-expanded.png":::

 If by default, you don't want the app to be hidden, you can update the `defaultBlockUntilAdminAction` property to `false`.
-When the new version of the app is approved, by default the app will be allowed as long as the admin hasn't taken any explicit action.
+When the new version of the app is approved, by default the app is allowed as long as the admin hasn't taken any explicit action.

 > [!NOTE]
 > For custom apps built for your org (LOB apps), `defaultBlockUntilAdminAction` isn't supported.
 The app isn't blocked if you upload a custom app built for your org with this property.